matwrob/blvresearch/README.md

 Stock returns are contained in a class StockReturns, which takes total output and optional return type (by default absolute return is used).
 Initialized StockReturns give access to .monthly, .weekly, and .daily returns.

+Any kind of backtest class should perform only "overview" type of operations using Portfolio/PortfolioStrategy objects

 PLOTTING: